Real-time PCB Component Traceability in Altium Concord Pro

 - The sourcing landscape already changes quickly, but libraries that include instant updates help you keep up with supply chain changes and avoid delays in the manufacturing process.

-Real-time supply chain control in Altium Designer
+Real-time supply chain control with IHS integration in Altium Designer

 By now one should realize that supply chain information is important when it comes time to manufacture your board, but so are component and raw materials traceability.
 Supply chain visibility and material traceability really go hand-in-hand to ensure that your device can meet performance requirements while remaining compliant with industry standards and government regulation.